cloverage/cloverage/README.md

  :low-watermark    --low-watermark              50               Sets the low watermark percentage (valid values 0..100).
 Default: 50%
  :high-watermark   --high-watermark             80               Sets the high watermark percentage (valid values 0..100).
 Default: 80%
  :debug?           -d, --no-debug, --debug      false            Output debugging information to stdout.
  :runner           -r, --runner                 :clojure.test    Specify which test runner to use.
-Built-in runners are `clojure.test` and `midje`.
+Built-in runners are `clojure.test`, `midje` and `eftest`.
+ :runner-opts      (not allowed as a cli arg)   {}               Configure specified runner with any options map.
  :nop?             --no-nop, --nop              false            Instrument with noops.
  :ns-regex         -n, --ns-regex               []               Regex for instrumented namespaces (can be repeated).
  :ns-exclude-regex -e, --ns-exclude-regex       []               Regex for namespaces not to be instrumented (can be repeated).